 The charges were brought against Tyson Spencer, 30, who was in 2011 charged in connection with a murder that occurred at Heritage Square.

 Spencer was brought before the Serious Offences Court in Kingstown, on Monday, charged that on Nov.
-22, at Heritage Square, Kingstown, he attempted to murder Kurtland Jackson, of Campden Park.
+22, at Heritage Square, Kingstown, he attempted to murder Curtland Jack, of Campden Park.

-He was further charged that on the same date and place, he unlawfully and maliciously wounded Wayne Peters, of Kingstown Hill, and Deron Quashie, of Choppins.
+He was further charged that on the same date and place, he unlawfully and maliciously wounded Dwayne Peters, of Kingstown Hill, and Deron Quashie, of Choppins.

 The men all suffered gunshot injuries at the popular weekend entertainment spot.